GSA/idmanagement.gov/_playbooks/playbook-signword.md

 {% include alert-warning.html heading="Who Actually Signed This Document?" content="Visible signatures can be modified by the document author to assert any name, title and email address and may not be reflective of the actual person who applies their corresponding digital signature.
 As a result, verifiers of digital signatures should be very careful to view the signing certificate information to ensure it is consistent with the named entity in the visible signature line." %}

 {% include alert-warning.html heading="Invisible Signatures for OFR Submission" content=" If you are signing a document for submission to OFR, DO NOT use the visible Insert Signature function (under the INSERT tab in the Word ribbon).
-Follow the [Add an Invisible Signature](#add-an-invisible-digital-signature) instructions below to sign the document as this is the format OFR will accept." %}
+Follow the [Add an Invisible Signature](#add-an-invisible-digital-signature){:class="usa-link"} instructions below to sign the document as this is the format OFR will accept." %}

 1. To add a digital signature, open your Microsoft Word document and in the body of the document, click where you’d like to add your signature line.
 2. From the Word ribbon selection menu, select the **Insert** tab and then click **Signature Line** in the Text group.
 If the document has not yet been saved, you will be prompted to save the document before continuing to apply the digital signature.<br/>